wn-na/VT-VrchatTogether-/README.md

 # VT(Vrchat Together)
 This application is using React Native

-VT is uses unofficial VRChat API
+VT is uses unofficial VRChat API<br/>
 Abusing the unofficial can lead to your Vrchat account being ban.
 # Screenshots
 <div style="display:flex;flex-direction:row;">